AntonTerekhov/OrientDB-PHP/readme.markdown

 #### RecordDelete ####
 Delete record with specified recordID and optionally, version.
-Return true on success, false otherwise or exception.
+Returns `true` on success, `false` otherwise or throws an exception.

     bool $db->recordDelete(string $recordID[, int $recordVersion]);

-Default version is -1.
+Default version is `-1`.
+This means no version check will be done.

 *Example:*